ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 ### backup_type
 Type of backup to perform.
 Online backups keep the database available during backup, while offline backups require database downtime but are faster.
+If your DB2 instance has got circular logging enabled i.e `LOGARCHMETH1: OFF or/and LOGARCHMETH2: OFF`, you can only use `offline` backup type.
+If your DB2 instance has got circular logging disabled, you can use either `online` or `offline` backup type.
+If you are unsure, you can use default `online` backup type.

 - Optional
 - Environment Variable: `DB2_BACKUP_TYPE`